ufjschool/ob-s14/drafts/second/jamesthieke.md

 “A certain portion of the soul does remain near the grave,” he said.

  He said it is possible to living humans to perceive deceased souls near their graves, but the soul wouldn’t exist in other places.
-He also said that while reincarnation is supported by the Jewish faith in certain cases, mostly if a soul has not fulfilled its earthly purpose, the soul wouldn’t ever come back and not assume a body.
+He also said that while reincarnation is supported by the Jewish faith in certain cases, most often if a soul has not fulfilled its earthly purpose, the soul wouldn’t ever come back and not assume a body.

 “Spirituality does exist,” he said.
 “Spirits, haunting…that’s not something that’s part of the Jewish faith.”

 Notik also said that there were a number of prohibitions against communicating with the dead.
 According to the Mishneh Torah, these practices mostly involved using dead people’s bones to communicate with them, but such practices were grounds for stoning.

 While the Jewish faith has a strong belief in prophecy, the Mishneh Torah outlines rules for determining a true prophet from a false prophet.
-In summary, if everything a prophet says comes true, then that person will be deemed a true prophet, save for a few exceptions.
+Primarily, if everything a prophet says comes true, then that person will be deemed a true prophet, save for a few exceptions.

 Notik also noted that it is hard to discuss souls, because they exist beyond the confines of time and space.